 When You Want More (John 6:1-15, 25-71)

 What is it that you want more of in life?
 Who here would like more time?
 I would.
 I would love to be a kid again.
-The days lasted forever.
+The days stretched on endlessly.
 You tell a kid to wait a day, and it’s like you’re telling them forever.
-Now, it seems like I just sit down after preaching and I’m back here again.
+Now, it seems like I just sit down after preaching, and I’m back here again.
 I’ve got magazines and books I’d love to read, things I’d like to do.
 I would love to have more time.

 Who here would like more money?
 Are you ever surprised by your bank balance when you go to the ATM?
 Wouldn’t it be nice to be surprised the right way?
 To feel like our money had multiplied when we weren’t looking?

 There are lots of things we want more of, but think deeper for a second.
 There are things we want more of that we can’t put words to, at least not easily.
 I married a couple on Friday.
-One thing I love about performing weddings is that I get a close-up look at the facial expressions of the couple.
+I enjoy performing weddings because I get to see the couple's facial expressions up close.
 I watched their expressions on Friday, but I did so with mixed feelings.
-No matter how good a couple they or anyone else will be, every married couple will eventually experience a profound sense of disappointment.
-No husband, no wife, can meet all of the complex needs or hungers of the soul.
+Every married couple will eventually feel a deep sense of disappointment, regardless of how good they are together.
+No husband, no wife, can meet all the complex needs or hungers of the soul.
 It’s impossible.

 It’s the same at work.
 You may have a great career.
 It may be good a great deal of the time.
 But everybody, in every job, eventually longs for more.
 No matter what dream job you land, it’s still not enough.

 Today’s story is going to speak to that need.
-If you’ve been following along, we’ve been looking at the seven signs or miracles that Jesus performed that are recorded in the Gospel of John.
+We've been examining the seven signs Jesus performed in the Gospel of John.
 Signs are significant because they point to something.
-They aren’t just events that happened.
+They are more than just past events.
 There’s a significance, a deeper meaning, behind each one of these stories.

 Let’s read what happened: